Gokul049/OIBSIP_JavaDevelopment_01/README.md

 📊 Project Report: Number Guessing Game in Java
 🧾 Project Title

 Number Guessing Game - Console Based Java Application

 🎯 Objective

 To design and implement a console-based number guessing game in Java where the user attempts to guess a randomly generated number within a limited number of attempts, based on selected difficulty levels.

 🛠️ Technologies Used

 Programming Language: Java

-IDE: Any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans)

-Java Classes Used:

-Scanner for user input

-Random for number generation

-ArrayList for storing high scores
+IDE: Any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans) Java Classes Used: Scanner for user input, Random for number generation, ArrayList for storing high scores.

-🎮 Game Features
+🎮 Game Features:

-🕹️ Game Modes
+🕹️ Game Modes:

 The player can choose between 3 difficulty levels:

 Easy – 10 attempts